The latest from the Political Grapevine:

 Friday's French Fiasco

 French police have been training bomb-sniffing dogs by putting explosives in passengers' luggage, and having the dogs find them.
-On Friday police at Charles de Gaulle Airport in Paris placed five ounces of plastic explosives in a passenger's bag, and then put the bag on a conveyor belt.
+On Friday police at Charles de Gaulle Airport (search) in Paris placed five ounces of plastic explosives in a passenger's bag, and then put the bag on a conveyor belt.
 But the dogs apparently missed it, and the police lost track of the bag.

 Police believe the bag made its way on to a departing flight, and they have no idea where it went.
 They are now discontinuing the practice.